ndriqimlahu/simplex-app/README.md

 The project called `Simplex App` is an mobile application which is developed for the Android platform.
 This application is simple which have different things where it can be explored into various pages.
 In this mobile application you can navigate into different pages which are “Login Form”, “Checkout Page”, “Beauty and Beast”, “ListView Example”, “Food ListView”, “Products GridView”, “Static Fragment”, “Dynamic Fragment”, “Drawer Layout”, “Album Photo API”, “Shared Preferences”, “JSON Parser” and “WebView Example”.

-This project started from scratch where I worked and completed, also I made some improvements in the front-end and back-end side of Mobile Application Development, such as creating of layouts for page, developing and designing the layouts, creating of the activities, creating of the adapters, creating the environment for calling the api for get data, creating of the fragments, creating of the models, creating of the preferences and many more things.
+This project started from scratch where I worked and completed, also I made some improvements in the front-end and back-end side of Mobile Application Development, such as importing some popular libraries to the Gradle file, creating of layouts for page, developing and designing the layouts, adding the required assets for application, creating of the activities, creating of the adapters, creating the environment for calling the api for get data, creating of the fragments, creating of the models, creating of the preferences, getting of Album Photo data by calling an API, opening the specific data from API in details page and many more things.

 ### Built With